The standard of education and schools in Greece is generally considered excellent, with engaged teachers and a low dropout rate.

 International schools in Greece

-There are a number of international schools in Greece, most of which are situated in Athens, with a few in Thessaloniki.
+There are several international schools in Greece, most of which are situated in Athens, with a few in Thessaloniki.
 These schools offer foreign or international curricula, typically taught in the language of their country of origin (often English).
-International schools are favoured by expats because they provide an opportunity for children to continue with a familiar curriculum in their home languages.
-Fees differ between schools but are generally high and tend to increase as children progress.
+International schools typically offer globally recognised curricula like the International Baccalaureate, American, and British programmes, making them a great choice for globally mobile families.

 Special-needs education in Greece

 Children with mild conditions are kept in mainstream classes with numerous accommodations and extra support from the class teacher.
-In more severe cases, special-needs students in mainstream classes may receive additional parallel support from teachers specifically hired for their expertise in special-needs education.
-Should more support be required, special-needs students may be placed into 'inclusion classes' in mainstream schools, alongside other students experiencing similar difficulties.
-Inclusion classes are staffed by special-needs teachers and tailored to the needs of the students.
+In more severe cases, students with special educational needs in mainstream classes may receive additional parallel support from teachers specifically hired for their expertise in special-needs education.

-Those unable to attend a mainstream school may attend a special education school, be taught at home, or educated by a specialised unit within a hospital or institutional setting.
+Those unable to attend a mainstream school may attend a special education school, be taught at home, or be educated by a specialised unit within a hospital or institutional setting.

 Tutors in Greece

-Greek parents with children in public schools frequently make use of tutors as a way to supplement their learning and give them a better chance at achieving high marks in their exams.
-Expats may find tutors useful to help their children adapt to a new language or curriculum.
-Some reputable tutoring companies in Greece include Kumon and, for International Baccalaureate learners, Ariston IB.
+Greek parents with children in public schools frequently use tutors to supplement their learning and give their children a better chance of achieving high marks in their exams.
+You may find tutors helpful in assisting your children adapt to a new language or curriculum.

 Expat Health Insurance